Take the Test: Are You Ready for Corporate Innovation?

 This is why it’s important that the decision to pursue something like Project A pays off for the individual even when it is likely to fail.
 And that means paying off in monetary terms, career-wise, and also with regard to the employee’s reputation.
 This takes clearly communicated and unambiguous measures and role models.
 If all a company does is punish its employees for making mistakes, it will soon be left with cowards.

-Risk analysis - take it or avoid it?
+A risk analysis - take it or avoid it?
+The first step towards more innovation in your company!

 You can't ask employees to take risks and then reprimand them when something goes wrong - courage should "pay off".
 Image: shutterstock, Kenishirotie